-As of December 31, 2015, the Company had \$2.4 million of unrecognized compensation expense, including performance awards at the 135% target, related to unvested RSUs that is expected to be recognized over a weighted-average period of 2.12 years.
+As of December 31, 2016, the Company had \$2.5 million of unrecognized compensation expense, including performance awards at the 96.5% target, related to unvested RSUs that is expected to be recognized over a weighted-average period of 1.41 years.

-During the first quarter of 2016, an executive officer terminated employment with the Company.
-In conjunction with the termination, unvested RSU's totaling 75,516, which were outstanding as of December 31, 2015, subsequently vested.
-As a result, stock compensation expense totaling \$0.3 million and severance costs totaling \$0.8 million were recognized during the first quarter of 2016.
+During the first quarter of 2016, the Company's Chief Operating Officer terminated employment and the Chief Financial Officer retired.
+In conjunction with the termination and retirement, unvested RSUs totaling 167,511, which were outstanding as of December 31, 2015, immediately vested representing an additional \$0.5 million included in stock compensation expense during the first quarter of 2016.
+Additionally, severance costs totaling \$1.4 million were recognized during the first quarter of 2016.

-On September 19, 2014, as a result of the Merger, all MTR Gaming common stock, par value \$0.00001 per share ("MTR Stock"), all options and rights to receive MTR Gaming Stock (each, a "Stock Option") granted under the MTR Gaming 2010 Long Term Incentive Plan (the "MTR Plan"), and all restricted stock units in respect of shares of MTR Gaming Stock (each, an "MTR RSU") that were outstanding immediately prior to the Effective Time were converted into a right to receive shares of ERI Stock, or options to acquire ERI Stock, as follows:
+On September 19, 2014, as a result of the MTR Merger, all MTR Gaming common stock, par value \$0.00001 per share ("MTR Stock"), all options and rights to receive MTR Gaming Stock (each, a "Stock Option") granted under the MTR Gaming 2010 Long Term Incentive Plan (the "MTR Plan"), and all restricted stock units in respect of shares of MTR Gaming Stock (each, an "MTR RSU") that were outstanding immediately prior to the Effective Time were converted into a right to receive shares of ERI Stock, or options to acquire ERI Stock, as follows:

-•5,785,123 shares of MTR Stock converted into a right to receive \$6.05 in cash per each share of MTR Stock, and the remaining 22,600,961 shares of MTR Stock converted into the right to receive one share of ERI Common Stock per each share of MTR Stock.

-•All outstanding MTR Gaming Stock options vested (to the extent not already vested) and converted into an option or right to purchase the same number of shares of ERI Common Stock (at the same exercise price per share as in effect prior to such conversion).
-All other terms, except vesting requirements, applicable to such stock options remain the same.

-•Each MTR RSU that was outstanding under the MTR Plan (including any such MTR RSUs held in participant accounts under any employee benefit or compensation plan or arrangement of MTR Gaming) were settled in the same number of shares of ERI stock as the number of shares of MTR Stock that were subject to such MTR RSU immediately prior to the Effective Time.
+- 5,785,123 shares of MTR Stock converted into a right to receive \$6.05 in cash per each share of MTR Stock, and the remaining 22,600,961 shares of MTR Stock converted into the right to receive one share of ERI Common Stock per each share of MTR Stock. - All outstanding MTR Gaming Stock options vested (to the extent not already vested) and converted into an option or right to purchase the same number of shares of ERI Common Stock (at the same exercise price per share as in effect prior to such conversion).
+All other terms, except vesting requirements, applicable to such stock options remain the same. - Each MTR RSU that was outstanding under the MTR Plan (including any such MTR RSUs held in participant accounts under any employee benefit or compensation plan or arrangement of MTR Gaming) were settled in the same number of shares of ERI stock as the number of shares of MTR Stock that were subject to such MTR RSU immediately prior to the Effective Time.
 No further vesting, lapse, or other restrictions under the terms of the prior award agreement applicable to such MTR RSU will apply.

-Upon consummation of the Mergers, the Company assumed the MTR Plan from MTR Gaming in accordance with the Plan's terms.
+Upon consummation of the MTR Merger, the Company assumed the MTR Plan from MTR Gaming in accordance with the Plan's terms.
 No future equity awards will be made pursuant to the MTR Plan.
 However, outstanding awards granted under the MTR Plan will continue unaffected.
-Due to the MTR Gaming Stock Options being fully vested immediately prior to the Mergers and no additional equity awards being issued by the Company subsequent to the Merger, the Company did not record any stock-based compensation expense during the year ended December 31, 2014.
+Due to the MTR Gaming Stock Options being fully vested immediately prior to the MTR Merger and no additional equity awards being issued by the Company subsequent to the MTR Merger, the Company did not record any stock-based compensation expense during the year ended December 31, 2014.